 IRAN ON BOTH SIDES OF THE SPECTRUM

 Whilst the War on Terror and its associated epistemologies are used to castigate Iran in Western capitals, Iran has deftly manipulated the otherwise hostile post 9/11 paradigm to emerge as one of its leading beneficiaries.
 Perhaps it was with this in mind that President Trump publicly derided America’s policy of ‘endless wars’, as Washington lurches from side to side, losing direction, purpose and focus by the day, whilst empowering its foes in Tehran, Beijing or Damascus.
-Through a coalescence of the blundering incompetence of its Gulf rivals, its own determination and cunning, together with the heavy-handed clumsiness of the US, Iran’s status as a regional power is inarguable.
+Through a coalescence of the blundering incompetence of its Gulf rivals, together with the heavy-handed clumsiness of the US, and its own doubtless determination and cunning, Iran’s status as a regional power is inarguable.
 It could be considered the regional power; its so-called Shia Crescent of Lebanon, Syria, Iraq and Iran is the greatest reflection of Iranian primacy in the region.

 The expansion of Iranian influence can in no small part be attributed to the appeal of its state-sponsored brand of Shi’ism.
 Having recognised this, the US Treasury on December 8th moved to sanction Al-Mustafa International University: an international network of Iranian operated religious seminaries with branches in Afghanistan.
 The Treasury’s statement asserted “the Iranian Revolutionary Guard Corps – Quds Force has used Al-Mustafa as cover for its recruitment of Afghans.”
 Why Shia Afghans would fight for a second country (Iran) in a third country (Syria) is due to Iran’s distinctly Shia constitutional fabric, shaped by the doctrine of Wilayatul Faqih: Custodianship of the Jurist.
 Iran’s constitution posits the Supreme Leader, mandatorily a Shia jurist, as an interim-leader in the millennium-long occultation of the Mahdi: a sacred and infallible figure to Shia worldwide, believed to be divinely appointed.
 This doctrine, though disputed heavily , has enamoured Shia from an array of countries, for whom the Iranian Supreme Leader is second only to the Mahdi.

 At the same time, Iran has taken careful steps in building bridges with foes on the opposite side of the sectarian spectrum, seemingly self-defeating given the mutual sectarian animosity.
 Abu Musab Al-Zarqawi, the founder of Al-Qaeda in Iraq, was given refuge in Iran after the fall of the Taliban regime in 2001, under whom he had been heading an Al-Qaeda training camp in Afghanistan.
 This was whilst he made no secret of his feelings toward Shia Muslims: espousing his view that they were enemies of Islam .
-Slain Iranian commander Qassem Soleimani, at whose behest Zarqawi and his accomplices were given safe passage into Iraq to start a Sunni anti-American insurgency, saw Al-Zarqawi as an asset for Iranian regional dominance and provided him with material support, despite his open enmity to Shia that resulted in thousands of Iraqi Shia being killed at his hands .
+Slain Iranian commander Qassem Soleimani, at whose behest al-Zarqawi and his accomplices were given safe passage, saw Al-Zarqawi’s aims to start a Sunni anti-American insurgency as an asset for Iranian regional dominance and provided him with material support.
+This despite al-Zarqawi’s open enmity to Shia that resulted in thousands of Iraqi Shia being killed at his hands .

 The significance of this was lost on many.
 Sistani, of Iranian origin, had generally remained independent of Tehran, unlike others.
 His distinctness is cemented absent a firm endorsement of wilayat-ul-faqih: an issue of centrality in matters pertinent to Iran and its Shia credentials.
 Sistani’s fatwa, however, aligned what was hitherto an independent cleric with the Iranian camp firmly under Tehran within the broader context: a war being increasingly and overtly characterised bloody sectarian fault-lines .
 The fatwa led directly to the formation of four brigades loyal to him: Imam Ali Combat Division, Ansar al-Marjaiya Brigade, Abbas Combat Division and the Ali al-Akbar Brigade, under the umbrella of the Shia Popular Mobilisation Forces (PMF).
 Since the defeat of Daesh, the fault-lines within the PMF have once again become apparent, further pointing to the alliance’s sectarian and temporary raison d’etre.